tmitzka/season-ratings-plotter/README.md

 ### Prerequisites
 Here is what you need:
 - Python version 3.6 or higher
+- Python library **requests**
+- Python library **beautifulsoup4**
+- Python library **matplotlib**
-- Python libraries **matplotlib** and **seaborn**
+- Python library **seaborn**

-These two libraries are not included in the Python Standard Library.
+These four libraries are not included in the Python Standard Library.
 An easy way to install them is by using *pip*.
 Open a terminal and enter the following
 commands:
 ```
+pip install requests
+pip install beautifulsoup4
 pip install matplotlib
 pip install seaborn
 ```